Building regulations and heating installation work

 How do I make sure my heating installation complies with building regulations?

 The best way to avoid problems is to have your heating equipment installed by an OFTEC registered heating installer.
-OFTEC registered installers work in accordance with the regulations and, in England, Wales, the Channel Isles and Isle of Man, they can self-certify their installation work, avoiding the need for it to be checked by a building control officer.
+OFTEC registered installers work in accordance with the regulations and, in England, Wales, the Channel Islands and Isle of Man, they can self-certify their installation work, avoiding the need for it to be checked by a building control officer.
 This makes the whole installation process much easier and saves you time and money.
 Work that is self-certified by an OFTEC competent person also carries a workmanship warranty against building regulation non-compliance.
 This provides you with peace of mind because, if a problem is found and the installer is no longer trading, someone else will carry out any remedial work that is needed.

 If your installation was notified by an OFTEC registered technician but you have lost your certificate, it’s possible to order replacement.
 Visit our order a certificate page.